 Peace Runners and Friends

-Ganapati is pictured here kneeling second from the left as part of the 1980 "Salutations to America" team.
+Ganapati is pictured here kneeling second from the left as part of the 1976 Liberty Torch Team.

 A Oneness Journey

 "In 1976 the Sri Chinmoy Marathon Team undertook the "Liberty Torch Run".
 It would be the first time the Centre did a Run through all 50 states.
 I remember being so inspired by it, and wished that I had been able to be a part.
 So in 1981 when they proposed to do a Run through the original 13 states, called "Salutations to America", I couldn't wait to sign up.
 There would be two vans harboring a day-crew and a night-crew that would leap-frog each other down the road, each running for 12 hours at a stretch, with each runner covering 14 miles a day or night.
 I knew I had to get in shape for this and I had a few months to do so.
 Unfortunately my hopes were dashed as Tarak, the organizer of the Run, turned me down.
 With no such lofty goals, and the pressures of academe weighing heavily upon me, I maintained my miserable output of roughly 3 to 5 miles a week.

 Two weeks before the Run, in a conversation with Vijali, the RI Centre leader, I mentioned having been rejected.
 She was surprised, as she was aware that they were still looking for Runners.
 She offered to inquire on my behalf, and to my joyous surprise and equal horror, I was accepted!
 I now had two weeks to go from 5 miles a week to 98.
 I knew my body couldn't make the adjustment so this was going to be all Grace and Grit!
 I was terrified and thrilled at the same time.
 And thus I departed...